HiStructClient/histruct-docs/docs/postsList.md

 Roof of the week!

+## středa 15.05.2024 **střecha z Alp** >> sent

+Last week we went on a short holiday to relax in the wild nature of the Austrian Alps.
+On one of our bike rides we came across this amazing old farm building.
+And because we live our work, we couldn't help but test how HiStruct Roofs would cope with the design of this complex roof, without a specific brief.
+You can judge for yourself 😊
+#roof #holiday #HiStruct #innovation #curiosity #exploration #discovery #livework

+## úterý 28.05.2024 **video** >> sent

+How easy is it to create a detailed 3D roof model in HiStruct Roofs?
+Watch our latest video to find out!
+In addition, HiStruct Roofs automatically generates bills of materials, drawings and tilling plans based on the parameters you enter.
+This makes it easier to get your quote, with 3D model and drawings, ready in minutes!
+#HiStructRoofs #3DModeling #RoofDesign #ConstructionTech #InnovationInConstruction #ProjectPlanning

+## čtvrtek 13.06.2024 **model ze zaměření** >> sent

+🚀 We are thrilled to introduce a groundbreaking feature of our HiStruct Roofs 🏠 that fundamentally changes how we work with roof models.
+Our advanced system now automatically loads roof models created using satellite or remote measurement services.
+🔍With sophisticated recognition technology, the configurator identifies relevant roof planes and uses a geometric constraint solver to align them 🧠 This process ensures all unnecessary edges are removed, and the model is unified into an optimal form for subsequent steps.
+For this unified model, the layout of the selected roofing material is automatically proposed 📋 Our intelligent software generates tilling plans, BOM reports, overview drawings, and even a price offer - all with incredible accuracy and efficiency. 📈
+Join us on the journey to the digital transformation of roofing and discover how HiStruct Roofs is bringing innovation right to your rooftop! 🙂
+#Roofing #Innovation #Configurator #Digitalization #ConstructionIndustry

+## čtvrtek 27.06.2024 **vizualizace střech-která je nej?** >> sent

+What kind of roofing material would fit? 🤔 Visualize your projects in minutes with HiStruct Roofs!⚡ hashtag#Visualization hashtag#Innovation hashtag#HiStructRoofs hashtag#3D

 ## **Nová verze HiStruct Roofs 2.0** - právě jsme spustili

 :rocket: Právě jsme spustili HiStruct Roofs 2.0! :house: